eric1357a/SOS/README.md

 1. Maintain details of the item, such name, price, description etc.
 2. Update the order status such as process, cancel, delivered, or picked-up.
-3. Verify the client identity and provide client id and password.
 4. Approve credit amount for client.

 # Submission of The Fucks